SSH/SFTP Connection to a Compute Session¶

 Backend.AI supports SSH/SFTP connection to the created compute sessions (containers).
-In this section, we will lear how.
+In this section, we will learn how to do it.

 SSH/SFTP connection is supported only on desktop apps, and not yet supported on web-based console service.

 First, create a compute session, then click the app icon (first button) in Control, followed by SSH / SFTP icon.
 Then, a daemon that allows SSH/SFTP access from inside the container will be initiated, and the Console app interacts with the daemon through a local proxy service.